 Addiction prevention has taken multiple new forms since the initiation of widespread opioid addiction in the United States.
 According to research funded by the NIDA, prevention programs should include the following elements:

 - Provide relapse prevention

 - Address every kind of drug abuse, including different drugs and the different ways they are used

 - Programs should provide specific support to cohorts of people who struggle with addiction, taking into account unique needs related to age or gender

 - Parenting and family-oriented counseling should play a role in the treatment

 Addiction recovery is a highly personal experience, and the strategies that work for each individual will vary.
 There are many ways to find effective drug treatment.
-The Recovery Village Palm Beach can provide many resources to help you explore the right treatment for you or someone you love.
+The Recovery Village Palm Beach at Baptist Health can provide many resources to help you explore the right treatment for you or someone you love.
 Reach out to a representative today for more information.